The Nashua Police Department is interested in women seeking an exciting and fulfilling career in law enforcement.

-Always wanting to work in a larger city, Sergeant Baxter applied and was hired by the Nashua Police Department in 1998.
-Sergeant Baxter is currently assigned to the Detective Bureau.
+Always wanting to work in a larger city, Lieutenant Baxter applied and was hired by the Nashua Police Department in 1998.
+Lieutenant Baxter is currently assigned to the Detective Bureau.

-Sergeant Baxter is a member of the Mountain Bike Unit and Ceremonial Unit.
+Lieutenant Baxter is a member of the Mountain Bike Unit and Ceremonial Unit.
 In addition, she is a Field Training Officer and a police photographer.
-Sergeant Baxter is also the recipient of the Medal of Valor, New Hampshire Congressional Law Enforcement Award and Life Saving Award.
+Lieutenant Baxter is also the recipient of the Medal of Valor, New Hampshire Congressional Law Enforcement Award and Life Saving Award.

 She began her law enforcement career in Hampton, NH as a part time Police Officer.
 Shortly thereafter, she learned that the Nashua Police Department was hiring.
 She had always been impressed with the professionalism of the agency.
 She applied and was subsequently hired by the Nashua Police Department in 2004.
-Detective Cartier is a member of the Ceremonial Unit and is a crime scene photographer.
+Sergeant Cartier is a member of the Ceremonial Unit and is a crime scene photographer.
 In addition, she is a Field Training Officer and a certified instructor for the women’s self defense program nationally recognized as RAD (Rape Aggression Defense).
-Detective Cartier is currently assigned to the Detective Bureau.
+Sergeant Cartier is currently assigned to the Uniform Field Operations Bureau.

 Detective Jaclyn Marquis